MTD-group/cmpuc/README.md

 (Top left) The chemical mapping of the EDS data with (top right) the chemical mixing triangle.
 (Bottom left) an average of the bottom 20 line scans from the chemical mapping.
 (Bottom right) The triangle in the perceptually uniform color space.

 ### Enhancing Signal Brightness ###
 The mapping is quite dark since the signals have little overlap.
-We have implemented a feature to raise the pyramid base beyond the bounds of the sRGB color space but while maintaing the triangle radius and orientation and ensuring all of the mapped data is still in the bounds of the sRGB color space.
+We have implemented a feature to raise the pyramid base beyond the bounds of the sRGB color space while both maintaing the triangle radius and orientation and ensuring all of the mapped data is still in the bounds of the sRGB color space.
 By enabling this feature with ```auto_tune_L_plane_to_data=True```, there can be more brightness and signal constrast.

 <img src="/cmpuc/examples/EDS_example/EDS_map_autotuned.png" width="400" >